India reinforces flashpoint area as China holds ground: Sources

-The two sides publicly declared they would pull back following the clash, which saw 20 Indian soldiers killed in a battle involving rocks and nail-studded batons.
+The two sides publicly declared they would pull back following the clash, which left 20 Indian soldiers dead after a battle involving rocks and nail-studded batons.

 Indian jets regularly took off on Wednesday from a military base in Leh, the main Indian town in the contested region, and headed towards the mountainous border 240km away.

-There were also checkpoints on main roads out of Leh and a frenzy of military activity around the main town, which lies at 3,500m.
+There were also checkpoints on main roads out of Leh and a frenzy of military activity around the town, which lies at 3,500 metres.

-Residents reported long lines of military trucks and artillery on roads near Leh.
+Residents reported long lines of military trucks and artillery on nearby roads.

 "We now have a good strength present in the area," an official of the Indian army's Northern Command told AFP on condition of anonymity, referring to the reinforcements.